AUTISM SPECTRUM DISORDERS

 3 - Recommended treatment

-If your child is exhibiting signs of autism, getting them an evaluation is a critical step forward.
+If your young adult child is exhibiting signs of autism, getting them an evaluation is a critical step forward.
 If you feel lost or helpless in understanding what your child is going through, we are here to help.